Danger zone: How tour operators sell unrest to travelers in $260 billion industry

 The company is licensed by the local board of tourism, he added, and the government has a vested interest in ensuring foreign visitors aren't in peril when they arrive at the tightly secured Irbil International Airport.

+Going it alone can be hard, although that's what he prefers, he added.

+"You have to build up a wealth of travel experience, knowledge, and maturity to understand how to keep yourself out of dangerous or compromising situations," he said in an email.

-Tour guides willing to put lives in immediate danger should be brushed off, Layton added: "We get a lot of people who want to go to Mosul, but we absolutely refuse to take anyone anywhere that is unsafe.
+Layton said that tour guides willing to put lives in immediate danger should be brushed off: "We get a lot of people who want to go to Mosul, but we absolutely refuse to take anyone anywhere that is unsafe.
 There are people with these fly-by-night organizations that will."

 International companies fall under local government oversight — or sometimes a lack thereof.